KainosSoftwareLtd/secret-scanning/README.md

 ## Regexes

-We have used the following sources when defining our recommended [regexes](https://regex101.com/).
+We have used the following sources when defining our recommended regexes.
 If you have anything you would like to contribute just lets us know:

 1. https://github.com/awslabs/git-secrets/blob/master/git-secrets#L233
 2. https://github.com/eth0izzle/shhgit/blob/master/config.yaml
 3. https://github.com/dxa4481/truffleHogRegexes/blob/master/truffleHogRegexes/regexes.json
 4. https://github.com/zricethezav/gitleaks/blob/master/config/default.go

+A good resource for testing your regexes is [regex101.com](https://regex101.com/).